lukablaskovic/edu_bot/README.md

 4. Add the required environment variables to the `.env` file (you can use the `.env.example` file as a template):

+5. You must add `google_credentials.json` file to the root of the project.
+This file is used for Google authentication and it is required for fetching user's name and email.
+You can create a new project in the Google Cloud Console and download the credentials file from there.
+In the future, we will add the option to skip this step and use the chatbot without Google authentication.

-5. Run the Streamlit app (yes it [contains emojis in the file name](https://docs.streamlit.io/get-started/tutorials/create-a-multipage-app), you can run it like this):
+6. Run the Streamlit app (yes it [contains emojis in the file name](https://docs.streamlit.io/get-started/tutorials/create-a-multipage-app), you can run it like this):

 ```bash
 streamlit run 🤖EduBot.py